 The play bar is a graphical representation of the game's time line.
 You can clearly see the position of your plays, the start of the game and live action.

-- The start of a game.
-This is the time before (2) A play that has been marked as key, shown the record button was pressed. - by the yellow box.
-This play is also tagged as "punt" and "Away".
+1 The start of a game.
+This is the time before 2 A play that has been marked as key, shown the record button was pressed.

-FIGURE 8.12: The beginning of recorded time in the play bar.
+FIGURE 4.12: The beginning of recorded time in the play bar.